oemof/tespy/docs/examples/applications.rst

     both design and part load simulation of a comprehensive library of heat pump topologies.
 Furthermore, TESPy's integration of CoolProp facilitates the use of a wide range of refrigerants.
-The exploration of simulation results is supported by fluprodia's state diagrams as well as the TESPy built-in exergy analysis feature.
+The exploration of simulation results is supported by fluprodia's state diagrams as well as exerpy's exergy analysis.
 An assessment of the economic attractiveness of different heat pump setups is enabled through a component-based cost estimation.
-See the
+See the `online documentation <https://heatpumps.readthedocs.io>`_ for more
+    information and the
-    `GitHub repository <https://github.com/jfreissmann/heatpumps>`_ for more
+    `GitHub repository <https://github.com/jfreissmann/heatpumps>`_ if you
-    information and if you would like to contribute.
+    would like to contribute.

     +++
     Title: heatpumps